Can we improve cognition in children through a video game that promotes both cognitive engagement and physical activity?

 I'm a group fitness instructor for Les Mills, a program offered in 100 countries around the world.
 What differentiates this exercise program from others is that the routines are designed through scientifically-based research through collaboration with kinesiologists and exercise physiologists.

 During the period of immaturity in prekindergarten children (i.e., 3- to 5-year-olds), progressive and regressive changes (e.g., myelination and synaptic pruning, respectively) occur concurrently and are driven in part by the child’s experiences.
-Executive function interventions are used as remediation or prevention of cognitive deficits, so early intervention is crucial; yet little research has conducted training interventions in children below school-age.
-I hope to demonstrate that experiencing a cognitively engaging exergame before entering formal schooling may facilitate healthy development or temporarily enhance the functioning of cognitive skills and improve children's self-regulation
+Executive function interventions are used as remediation or prevention of cognitive deficits, so early intervention is crucial; yet little research has conducted training interventions involving complex motor movements with children below school-age.
+Currently, I am investigting whether experiencing a cognitively engaging exergame before entering formal schooling may temporarily enhance the functioning of cognitive skills, and with carefully controlled experiments determine the underlying mechanisms of why.

 In my free time I also sculpt, draw, and paint.